Clustering and variable selection for categorical multivariate data

-It may happen that the results obtained on small sample sizes change a little from one run to another.
-In fact, the EM algorithm can miss the global maximum on such sample sizes, in particular in models of higher dimension.
-In our experiments, it is probably the case with some datasets of size $n\leq 300$, when the number of free parameters in the simulated model is $\geq 310$.
+Small variations in the results obtained for small sample sizes may occur from one run to another.
+In fact, the EM algorithm may fail to identify the global maximum for such sample sizes, in particular for models of larger dimensions.
+This is probably the case for some datasets of size $n\leq300$; the number of free parameters in our simulated model is $\geq310$.